miguelmartinpas/martin-lib/README.md

 <code>npm install</code>

-#deploy
+# Deploy

-It uses github workflow to deploy a publish package in npmjs building with rollup librarie
+It uses github workflow to deploy a publish package in npmjs.
+Building with rollup librarie

 <code>npm run build</code>